 For tourers, there are five mountain ski touring circuits of varying levels of difficulty spread over the resort, with the Tuc del Rosari and the Tuc de Baciver circuits providing the biggest test of skiers' skills.

 Baqueira Beret - Restaurants, Bars & The Town:

-A wide choice of restaurants serving the best of Spanish, French, Catalan, Basque and Aranes food (Aranes is the local cuisine from this corner of the Pyrenees).
-La Perdiu Blanca, La Ticolet and Tamarros are all well recommended.
+There's a wide choice of restaurants serving the best of Spanish, French, Catalan, Basque and Aranes food (Aranes is the local cuisine from this corner of the Pyrenees).
+La Perdiu Blanca, La Ticolet and Tamarro are all recommended, as is the champagne and tapas menu at the Moet Winter Lounge.
 For a real treat of traditional local dishes at good prices try the Bar Saburedo in Tredós, about 2km from Baqueira.
-They serve a lot of game, ie rabbit in snail sauce, and for regulars theres usually a free aguardiente (liquor/brandy) with the dessert.
-A Catalan drink worth trying is 'Cremat' a hot brandy reputedly "resembling rocket fuel".
-Tapas (appetizers), are served in most Spanish bars and you really shouldn't leave Spain without trying some.
+They serve a lot of game, and delicious delicacies like rabbit in snail sauce.

-Baqueira has a lively nightlife especially at weekends when regular Spanish skiers make the trip from Barcelona and Madrid, many of them have their own apartments in the village.
-Don't expect the nightlife to start early - the Spanish like to eat late and party 'til late!
-The resort has a disco - Pacha, usually the busiest , and Tuc Nere - as well as a host of busy pubs and bars, many of them showing ski videos.
+Baqueira has a lively nightlife, especially at weekends when regular Spanish skiers make the trip from Barcelona and Madrid.
+Many of them have their own apartments in the village.
+Don't expect the nightlife to start early - even when skiing, the Spanish like to eat late and party 'til the morning.
+The resort has a club, Tiffany's (formerly Pacha), which gets busiest in the small hours, as well as a host of pubs and bars.